-Domain adaptation methods are useful for application where the target distribution differs from the training distribution.

-For examples, domain adaptation techniques are needed in scenario where labels are easily available on a source domain but are expensive on the target one as synthetic digits to real digits classification \citep{Ganin2016DANN} or GTA images used for autonomous car segmentation \citep{Saito2018MCD}.
-Furthermore, domain adaptation is of great interest to correct bias from the training samples as sample bias \citep{Huang2007KMM} when one population in the training set is over-represented with respect to the overall population.
+Transfer learning and domain adaptation (DA) aim to correct the shifts that exist between the training distribution of a machine learning model (referred as source) and the target distribution on which the model is deployed.
+This research field has known an important development over the past decades.
+The presence of "domain shifts" between source and target distributions is the typical framework encountered in real-life applications which makes domain adaptation algorithms particularly usefull for numerous use-cases.
+Domain adaptation techniques are often needed in scenarios where labels are easily available on a source domain but are expensive on the target domain.
+For example, it may be used to leverage information from a synthetic dataset to build a classifier for real data \citep{Ganin2016DANN} such as the adaptation of GTA images for autonomous car segmentation \citep{Saito2018MCD}.
+Furthermore, domain adaptation is of great interest to correct bias from the training samples such as sample bias \citep{Huang2007KMM} when one population in the training set is over-represented with respect to the overall population.
 DA methods are also used to correct shifts in the input features, caused by sensor or technological drifts \citep{Courty2016OTDA}.
 Finally domain adaptation is useful for specifying a pre-trained model on a sub-task with few labels, as segmentation of medical images \citep{Ravishankar2016TLMedicalImages}.

-According to several authors \citep{Pan2010survey, Weiss2016survey}, the DA techniques propose to correct the effects of the difference between source and target distribution either by searching for a new representation of the input data in which both domains are similar (\textit{feature-based} methods) or by reweighting the importance of the source data to correct the bias (\textit{instance-based} methods).
-Furthermore, the parameters of a pre-trained source model can be adapted to some target data (\textit{parameter-based} methods).

-The ADAPT library proposes the implementation in Python of the main DA methods following one of these three adaptation strategies.
-The following sections first present the motivations, the API design then the implemented methods and finally its installation and usage.